Mysterious box leads to table tennis success for Nunavik - ExBulletin

 I never expected to do such a thing, he said, adding that he had told the Prince of Wales that he was from Nunavik, Quebec.

-Despite being a founding member of the program and its coach, Khan was unable to travel to matches with the team until recently.
+Despite being one of the founders of the program and his coach, Khan was unable to travel to games with the team until recently.
 Now that he is here, he said he is very happy with how the team is performing and has already won several medals.

-Simon Aliqu from Nunavik won a silver medal in the men’s table tennis game in 2007 or later.
+Simon Aliqu from Nunavik won a silver medal in men’s table tennis singles, 2007 or later.

 Nunavik has also won several medals in table tennis team events: silver, for doubles in both 2004 and 2007 or later mix; doubles silver 2007 or later, in both male and female divisions; bronze in both the 2004 or later and 2007 or later team mix events; and bronze for doubles 2004 or later male.